eliflores/mignonnesaurus-blog/README.md

 # My First Blog - Django Girls Tutorial

-This is the result of me following the [Django Girls Tutorial](https://tutorial.djangogirls.org/en/) and then keep having fun by:
+I :yellow_heart: the [Django Girls Tutorial](https://tutorial.djangogirls.org/en/).
+After following it, I continued the fun by:
 * Adding Tests
 * Setting up Continuous Integration with [circleci](https://circleci.com/)
 * Setting up [Code Climate](https://codeclimate.com/) for Code Quality and Code Coverage
-* Adding a setup to run the blog in a staging and production environment in [Heroku](https://www.heroku.com/)
+* Setting up a delivery pipeline to run the blog in a staging and production environment in [Heroku](https://www.heroku.com/).
-    * To show an example of a delivery pipeline.

 ### How to run the project locally?
 1. Active the virtual env: